FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 Jason Kwan
 > Maybe the device can be in the form of a wall clock so that it doesn't take any desk space

+Aashika Perunkolam
+> Love how clearly you've depicted the idea!
+You could add a sound clip with facts about each event or just a sound to alert the user about the event.

+Xy Fang
+> Very cute storyboard Brian!
+It's very clearly illustrated and creative as well.
+I like how you covered a lot of aspects and potential of one single device.
+You clearly put deep thoughts into this device design.
+The documentation is very clear as well.
+The sketch is also wonderful!
+For the next part of the lab, you can think of ways this device would be able to interact with human, how it could have been placed in people's daily lives, where to put it, how large should it be, and in what shape.

 ## Make it your own

 Do last week’s assignment again, but this time: